 - Email and social media passwords

-- Family photo archive access (cloud storage, backup drives)
+- Family photo and video archive access (cloud storage, backup drives)

 - Cryptocurrency or digital assets (see our crypto inheritance guide)